Digital Nomads in Thailand: Out of the Box and Across the Globe

 But technology, especially those based on cloud storage and wireless data transmission (more importantly secured transmissions), has made those situations just mentioned, real and very often profitable possibilities.
 Just as technology has transformed the main sectors of employment that made up humanity’s past (the advent of refrigeration, airplanes, and the printing press), so too are the innovations of today ushering in a new kind of work.
 The Age of Information, as it has been called, is creating demand not only for physical products but also a demand for content.
 And with the demand for content comes the need for content producers.

 Enter the Digital Nomad

-Businesses worldwide are shifting their customer service approaches to on-line content, in order to reach more people and provide faster and more effective services and products.
-And the easiest way to readily generate the kind of content a business wants and needs is to source it from digital nomads.
+Businesses worldwide are shifting their customer service approaches to online content, in order to reach more people and provide faster and more effective services and products.
+And the easiest way to readily generate the kind of content a business wants and needs is to source it from digital nomads in Thailand.
 So who are these pioneers of the new normal?

 Generally speaking, a digital nomad is under 40 years old with a high level of computer savvy, usually do not have children, possess the ability to self-promote and network, are worldly well-informed, and have absolutely no desire to be stuck in one place doing the same thing day in and day out.
 Typically from native English-speaking countries as well as Europeans with a strong command of the English language, these people are at their core adventurous and creative.